aws-quickstart/cdk-eks-blueprints/docs/addons/metrics-server.md

 deployment.apps/dashboard-metrics-scraper created
 ```

-Create a file called eks-admin-service-account.yaml with the text below.
-This manifest defines a service account and cluster role binding called eks-admin.
+Use the following commands to create a file called `eks-admin-service-account.yaml`.
+This manifest defines a service account and cluster role binding called `eks-admin`.

 ```sh
 $ cat << 'EOF' >> eks-admin-service-account.yaml